dilandau2001/Dilan.ServiceDiscovery/README.md

 ## Pending

 There are several things I haven't addressed yet.
-- Enable grpc ssl communication.
-Right now I am using grpc unsecure connection which means, messages can be read using wireshark or similar sniffer.
 - Create a DNS resolver logic.
 Current implemtentation allows you to ask discovery server for the list of services that matches your request.
 The idea of this feature would be to make the server give you the "best" one, where the best should follow a configured logic.
 In other words, the server would potentially become a load balancer.
 - prepare the BlazorServer app dockerization file.
 Currently learning about it.